 NOTE: In some cases, you may treat community income as separate income.
-The department has issued Individual Income Tax Ruling, ITR 93-22, on when you may treat community income as separate income.
+For more information, see the department's ruling, ITR 93-22, When Community Income May Be Treated as Separate Income.

 If one spouse is a resident and the other spouse is not, other special rules may apply when filing a separate return.
-The department issued Income Tax Ruling, ITR 93-20, on how to report income in this case.
-For more help, see the department's Publication, Pub.
-200.
+For more information, see the department's ruling, ITR 93-20, Income Reporting Requirements of Resident and Nonresident Spouses Who File Separate Arizona Individual Income Tax Returns; and publication, Pub.
+200, Income Tax Issues Affecting Married and Divorced Taxpayers.